COSIMA/regional-mom6/README.md

 ## Installation

-#### Easy, clean, one liner
+We encourage creating a new or using an existing conda environment.

-The easiest way is to install `regional-mom6` via [`conda`](https://anaconda.org/conda-forge/regional-mom6).
+#### Easy, clean, one liner via conda

-We encourage creating a new or using an existing conda environment and then simply
+The easiest way is to install `regional-mom6` is via [`conda`](https://anaconda.org/conda-forge/regional-mom6).

 ```bash
 conda install conda-forge::regional-mom6